cloudya-m/Extremal-hyperbolic-surfaces/README.md

 # Extremal Hyperbolic Surfaces

 This directory contains GAP and SAGE scripts for the study and generation of extremal hyperbolic surfaces, both closed and non-closed (ie. with geodesic boundary and/or cusps).
-The codes are organized to count and generate fundamental domains, subgroups, and extremal disc configurations associated with these surfaces.
+The codes are organized to count and generate fundamental domains, triangle subgroups, and extremal disc configurations associated with these surfaces.

 ## Structure